vllm-project/vllm/csrc/quantization/cutlass_w8a8/Epilogues.md

 - `azp_with_adj` is the precomputed zero-point term ($` z_a J_a \widehat B `$), is per-channel (row-vector).
 - `bias` is the bias, is always per-channel (row-vector).

+To use these kernels efficiently, users must precompute the `azp_with_adj` term offline and pass it to the kernel.

 ### ScaledEpilogueAzpPerToken
 This epilogue computes the asymmetric per-token quantization for activations with bias.